Identifying the Distribution of Welfare from Discrete Choice: Discussion on implementation

+\paragraph{Differences in exogenous income.} The assumption that the exogenous income $y$ is common to both situations with prices $\bp$ and $\bp'$ imposes no constraints on the transition probabilities $P_{i,j}(\bp, \bp', y)$.
+Indeed, if exogenous incomes are different when faced with prices $\bp$ and $\bp'$ (denoted by $y$ and $y'$, respectively), we can always redefine prices and incomes in order to obtain a common exogenous income.
+To see this, let $\bp'' = \bp'-y'+y$, such that

-Finally, in some applications, there might be an outside option that exhibits no independent price variation, which hinders the direct empirical implementation of our approach.
-However, this difficulty can be circumvented by exploiting variation in the exogenous income, as is discussed in the Online Appendix.
-In the latter, we also show how average welfare can be calculated directly from any of the distributional results derived above.
+\paragraph{Presence of an outside option.} Moreover, in some applications, there is an outside option that exhibits no independent price variation, which also hinders the direct empirical implementation of our approach.
+However, this difficulty can be circumvented by exploiting variation in the exogenous income $y$.
+Suppose alternative~$c_o \in \mathcal{C}$ is the outside option for which one has to evaluate the effect of a price change $\Delta p_o = p_o' - p_o$.
+By a change of variables, it then always holds that $P_i(\mathbf{p}', y) = P_i(\mathbf{p}'-\Delta p_o, y - \Delta p_o)$.
+Note that the expression at the right-hand side does not require price variation for $c_o$, as $p_o' - \Delta p_o = p_o$ by construction.

+\paragraph{Average welfare.} A well-known implication of Fubini's theorem is that the mean of any random variable $X$, given that it exists, can be directly derived from its cumulative density function $F_X$, i.e.,

+This result allows us to calculate average welfare from any of the distributional results derived in this paper.
+Note that when only bounds on the distribution of interest are available (see Section \ref{sec:set}), the expected value can be bounded by $\mathbb{E}_{F_X^U}(X) \leq \mathbb{E}_{F_X}(X) \leq \mathbb{E}_{F_X^L}(X)$, where $F^L_X$ and $F^U_X$ denote the CDF of the lower and upper bound respectively.